houmain/keymapper/README.md

 A >> !Any A
 ```

-### No key / Timeout
+### Timeouts

-Input expressions can contain timeouts in milliseconds e.g. `500ms`, to specify a time in which no key is pressed:
+Input expressions can contain timeouts in milliseconds e.g. `500ms` to specify the minimum duration a key needs to be held, or the minimum duration between two events.
+This can also be negated like `!500ms` to specify maximum durations:

 ```bash
 # output Escape when CapsLock is held for a while